Gonna Fly Now

 Robin socked her again, lighter and longer.
 “You better always be there when I need you, Pee Wee!” she said; making an endearment sound like a threat, as was her knack.

-Away she vroomed, leaving Fiona to hoist her weary self over the Plexiglass threshold and be hailed with surprise by Moth and Aunt Polly.
+Away she vroomed, leaving Fiona to hoist her weary self over the Plexiglas threshold and be hailed with surprise by Moth and Aunt Polly.
 It was another wild ‘n’ crazy Saturday night for the Dunlop sisters, watching “Uncle Kup”—Irv Kupcinet, an old journalistic chum of their father Jock—on the Palace TV.

 “Fiona?
 Is that you?”